laminr/aeroknow/README.md

 # Current
   - 1st screen : Source list
   - 2nd screen : Subject and Topic for a source
-# Next
-   - Questions campain screen for a topic
+  - 3rd screen : Questions campain screen for a topic

 Continious work in progress ;-)